clpeng/clpeng.github.io/_pages/home.md

 ***
 ### News
+- 2025.10, one paper titled "DeepFidelity: Perceptual Forgery Fidelity Assessment for Deepfake Detection" is accepted by IEEE TCSVT.
-- 2025.9, Congratulations to Tian Xu, Yinyin Chen for receiving Postgraduate National Scholarship!
+- 2025.10, Congratulations to Tian Xu, Yinyin Chen for receiving Postgraduate National Scholarship!
 - 2025.7, one paper titled "FairForensics: Mitigating Attribute Bias in Deepfake Detection by Integrating Texture and Attribute Features" is accepted by Neural Networks, which is finised by undergraduate.
 - 2025.7, one paper titled "Within 3DMM Space: Exploring Inherent 3D Artifact for Video Forgery Detection" is accepted by IEEE TIFS.
 - 2025.6, one paper titled "Improving Adversarial Robustness via Decoupled Visual Representation Masking" is accepted by IEEE TIFS.